Assembly of Delegates

 The Assembly of Delegates (AOD) is a group of elected chapter members whose purpose is to provide input on items of interest for the Association as it relates/impacts their state, as outlined in policy.

-Your elected Delegates from Minnesota are Erin Howk Bennett and Tom Rotman.
-This year both of them attended the Assembly of Delegates meeting in Indianapolis, IN.
+Your 2020 - 2021 elected Delegates from Minnesota are Erin Howk Bennett and Sarah Haas.
+This year both of them will attend the Assembly of Delegates meeting in Phoenix AZ, in August 2020.

 Assembly of Delegates Resources